ddl-jwu/domino-flows/README.md

 **create_tfl_report**

 This method provides a standardized interface for triggering a SAS script that to produces aa TFL report.
-This method will utltimately trigger a Domino Job with the specified parameters and return the outputs that get produced by the job.

 Here is a sample code snippet of how the method can be used: